 We will discuss ideas for side dishes later.

 In addition, this amount of carbs contains 6.5g of dietary fiber.
-Since your body can’t absorb or digest fiber, you actually consume about 40g of total carbs.
+Since your body can’t absorb or digest fiber, you consume about 40g of total carbs.

 Healthy Lasagna Ingredients